Regulation vs Legislation – How Do They Differ and Why Does it Matter for Your Business?

 What Happens if You Breach UK Health and Safety Legislation?

-Breaching health and safety legislation can result in much more than just a financial penalty.
-Tragically, countless workers die or are severely injured when breaches in health and safety laws occur.
+However, breaching health and safety legislation risks much more than just a financial penalty.
+Tragically, workers die or are severely injured when health and safety laws are violated.

 Breaching UK Health and Safety Legislation